badspacebar/sdk/resources/content.md

 cb.add(cb.spell, on_process_spell)
 ```

 ####cb.issueorder
 Has three args: order_type, pos, obj:<br>

+Note that `cb.issueorder` will only work for hanbot internal request, user's manual movement/attack will not trigger this event.

 ``` lua
 local function on_issue_order(order, pos, obj)
 	if order==2 then